SanketHiremath/Vaccination-Slot-Notifier/README.md

 # Vaccination-Slot-Notifier
 A python based application to track and notify open slots for covid vaccination.
+It is based on the API provided for the COWIN website